 A pair of animated door knockers who offer Sarah and Ludo a door to go through.
-One of them is deaf due to his knocker ring being in his ears, and the other in unable to talk since his ring is in his mouth.
+The left door's knocker is deaf due to his knocker ring being in his ears, and the other in unable to talk since his ring is in his mouth.

 - Door of Doom: Averted, since the doors (or at least one) lead to seemingly safe places.

-- I Can't Hear You: One of the knockers can't hear the other one and is quite grouchy as a result.
+- I Can't Hear You: One of the knockers can't hear the other one because his knocker covers his ears, and is quite grouchy as a result.

 The Fireys (or Fire Gang)